Nilesh-Agrawal/Naive-Bayes/README.md

 # Naive-Bayes
-This repository contains implementation of Naive Bayes algorithm for classifying DBPedia documnets using local Java as well as Mapreduce Framework
+This repository contains implementation of Naive Bayes algorithm for classifying DBPedia documents using local Java as well as Mapreduce Framework